Specialty Pharmacy Patient Safety

-Patients experiencing adverse drug reactions, acute medical symptoms, or other problems should contact their primary care provider (PCP), local emergency room, or 911.
+Patients who have adverse drug reactions, acute medical symptoms, or other problems should contact their primary care provider (PCP), local emergency room, or 911.

-Almost all medicines can be safely disposed of by using take-back programs or U.S. Drug Enforcement Administration (DEA)-authorized collectors.
-The D-H Pharmacy and the D-H Pharmacy at Centerra both provide an on-site drug collection receptacle for public disposal of unused prescription medications.
+Almost all medicines can be disposed of easily and safely.
+The D-H Pharmacy and the D-H Pharmacy at Centerra both have on-site collection boxes for you to use to throw away your old medications.

 If a take-back or mail-back program is not readily available to you, most other unused or expired medicines can be disposed of in your household trash.
-First, mix the medicines (do not crush the tablets or capsules) with an unpalatable substance such as dirt, cat litter, or used coffee grounds.
+First, mix the medicines (do not crush the tablets or capsules) with substances such as dirt, cat litter, or used coffee grounds.
+This is to stop people from going through them.
 Then place the mixture in a container such as a zip-top or resealable plastic bag, and throw the container away in your household trash.
-Before throwing out your empty pill bottle or other empty medicine packaging, remember to scratch out all personal information on the prescription label to make it unreadable.
+Before throwing out your empty pill bottle or other empty medicine packaging, remember to scratch out all personal information on the prescription label.

 How to throw away home-generated biomedical waste

-Home-generated biomedical waste is any type of syringe, lancet or needle ("sharps") used in the home to either inject medication or draw blood.
-Special care must be taken with the disposal of these items to protect you and others from injury and to keep the environment clean and safe.
-If your therapy involves the use of needles, an appropriately sized sharps container will be provided.
-Please follow these simple rules outlined below to ensure your safety during your therapy.
+Biomedical waste includes any item used to inject or draw blood.
+Take special care with the disposal of these items to protect you and others from injury.
+This will also keep the environment clean and safe.
+If your therapy involves the use of needles, a sharps container of the right size will be provided.
+Please follow the simple rules outlined below.
+This will ensure your safety during your therapy.

-After using your injectable medication, place all needles, syringes, lancets and other sharp objects into a sharps container.
-If a sharps container is not available, a hard plastic or metal container with a screw-on top or other tightly securable lid (for example, an empty hard can or liquid detergent container) could be used.
+After injecting your medication, place all needles, syringes, lancets and other sharp objects into a sharps container.
+If a sharps container is not available, you can use a hard plastic or metal container with a screw-on top or other tight secure lid.
+Items such as an empty hard can or liquid detergent container could be used.
 Before discarding, reinforce the top with heavy-duty tape.
 Do not use clear plastic or glass containers.
 Containers should be no more than 3⁄4 full to reduce the risk of accidental needle "sticks".

 Check with your local waste collection service to learn about how to dispose of sharps containers in your area.
-You can ask your prescriber's office about the possibility of disposing of items in the prescriber's office during your next office visit.
+You can ask your prescriber's office about disposing of items there during your next office visit.

 - Never replace the cap on needles.